LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-login-system-part-2-and-lobby.md

     public LobbyInfoData LastRecievedLobbyInfoData;
 ```

-and then change to OnLoginAccept() function in the LoginManager to:
+and then modify the OnLoginAccept() function in the LoginManager to:
 ```csharp
     public void OnLoginAccept(LoginInfoData data)
     {